oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 Vue is a JavaScript view library, like React and Angular.
 It's designed to be incrementally adoptable, and the core library focuses solely on the view layer.

 In my experience, Vue.js is a great alternative to React.
-I learned React first, and came to use Vue later.
+I learned React first and came to use Vue later.
 Like React, Vue uses a virtual DOM, provides reactive and composable view components, and enforces a strict one-way parent-child relationship when defining properties and state.
-This means that it is performant and it avoids a lot of the confusing state relationships that can occur without one-way data binding.
+This means that it is performant and avoids many confusing state relationships that can occur without one-way data binding.

-However, unlike React, Vue uses templates instead of JSX (a potentially welcome and more immediately accessible option) and Vue gives you component scoped css using style tags in single-file components.
-In practice this difference is pretty great because in React the JSX and css-like syntax is close enough to HTML and CSS to be confusing but not actually the same, which creates problems initially (ever gone from a language that doesn't require semicolons back to one that does?
+However, unlike React, Vue uses templates instead of JSX (a potentially welcome and more immediately accessible option).
+Vue gives you component scoped CSS using style tags in single-file components.
+In practice, this difference is pretty significant because, in React, the JSX and CSS-like syntax are close enough to HTML and CSS to be confusing but not the same, which creates problems initially (ever gone from a language that doesn't require semicolons back to one that does?
 It's something like that).

 I find Vue to be a simpler, cleaner implementation.
 React requires a deep dive.
 You gotta take the red pill and go all the way.
 It's a super powerful system, but you have to be all in.
 Vue is a little friendlier and a little easier to get started.

 ## Introducing the Quasar Framework

 The [Quasar Framework](https://quasar.dev/) builds on top of Vue to add a cross-platform component library and grid layout system.
-It also provides a lot of tools for deploying Vue-based applications to basically any platform you can think of, from web single-page apps and progressive web apps, to mobile apps and Electron-based desktop apps.
-In this tutorial, you'll only be using the layout and component library features, but Quasar's big push to allow developers to write a single web application and deploy it to any platform with a consistent look with minimal changes.
+It also provides many tools for deploying Vue-based applications to basically any platform you can think of, from web single-page and progressive web apps to mobile apps and Electron-based desktop apps.
+In this tutorial, you'll only be using the layout and component library features.
+Still, Quasar's big push is to allow developers to write a single web application and deploy it to any platform with a consistent look with minimal changes.

 ## About Spring Boot

 The server technology you're going to use is Spring Boot.
 Pure, unadulterated Spring (pre-Spring Boot) is a bit of a behemoth: super powerful but potentially time-sucking and frustrating.
 I'm pretty sure the whole computer conference phenomena came about so that people could learn and understand old-school Spring XML files.
 It certainly drove large sections of the computer publishing empires.

 Spring Boot was Spring's answer to this complexity (and to frameworks like Ruby on Rails and Grails).
-They did a great job of distilling down all of the power of Spring into a simple, quick, easy-to-use web framework.
-With a ridiculously small number of lines of code and a few annotations, you can have a fully functioning resource server.
+They did a great job of distilling down all the power of Spring into a simple, quick, easy-to-use web framework.
+You can have a fully functioning resource server with a ridiculously small number of lines of code and a few annotations.

 Plus, when you're ready, you have all the power of Spring under the hood, just waiting.